API RP 1604: THIRD EDITION

 Under applicable federal regulations, including 40 Code of Federal Regulations Part 280, an underground storage tank system (UST) consists of the underground storage tank and the connected underground piping, underground ancillary equipment and containment system, if any.
 The procedures outlined in this recommended practice can be applied to all portions of an underground storage tank system.

 The procedures outlined in this recommended practice can be carried out without entering the tank.
-Should tank entry be desired, the procedures outlined in API Publication 2015, 2015A, and 2217 and API Recommended Practice 1631 should be followed.
-See also 29 Code of Federal Regulations Part 1910.147 regarding "Permit required confined space."
+Should tank entry be desired, the procedures outlined in API Publications 2015, 2015A, and 2217 and API Recommended Practice 1631 should be followed.
+See also 29 Code of Federal Regulations Part 1910.147 regarding "Permit required confined space.

 Buy this Standard Now